 - The best farmed fish choices are trout and striped bass.

-- Choose more Omega-3 rich fish: wild Alaskan salmon, domestic mahi mahi, Pacific halibut, sardines, mackerel.
+- Choose more Omega-3 rich fish: wild Alaskan salmon, domestic mahi mahi, Pacific halibut, sardines, and mackerel.

-- Check out these links for a pocket guide with more information on the best fish choices: http://www.edf.org/documents/1980_pocket_seafood_selector.pdf
+- Check out this link for a pocket guide with more information on the best fish choices: http://www.edf.org/documents/1980_pocket_seafood_selector.pdf

 ENJOY YOUR FOOD